SMPS Duty Cycle Calculator

 Inductor voltage waveform (V_L)

-Buck vs Boost vs Buck-Boost: SMPS topologies explained
+Buck vs Boost vs Buck-Boost: Which Topology Do You Need?

 Buck